Fractional COO · East Midlands

 Outcomes from comparable engagements

-The following outcomes are drawn from direct operational engagements across professional services, digital, and construction — the sectors most represented in the East Midlands mid-market.
-For the full detail on each, see the case studies page.
+The following are drawn from direct operational engagements across professional services, digital, and construction — the sectors most represented in the East Midlands mid-market.
+For the full detail on each, see the case studies.

 “We love working with David.
 It may end up being the most impactful decision we have made in our business.”